FAQs

 The delegation process involves three steps:

-- Delegation: Staked SOL is delegated to Solayer-recommended validators, which then delegate it to Delegates (dApps) on Solayer, converting sSOL to a delegated form.
+- Delegation: SOL is delegated to Solayer-recommended validators, which then delegate it to Delegates (dApps) on Solayer, converting sSOL to a delegated form.

 - Minting Tokens: Delegates mint delegated sSOL tokens, which serve as stake proof to retrieve staked SOL and claim rewards.